What can you expect in the future of SMS?

 5. Faking will increase – so be on the lookout!

 Even as operators get better at stopping grey routes, the instances of so-called faking will increase.
 This is particularly hard to track.
 SMS marketers beware.
 With SMS faking, unauthorized senders manipulate the original message data before sending it, altering the center that it looks like traffic is coming from.
 This lets them pass the cost of traffic on to another company.

 What do you as a consumer need to be on the lookout for?
-Faking is hard to trace, and even when it is shut down, illegal operators usually won’t report that back to your customers, so unless you’re recipients are expecting an SMS that they never get, and complain to you about it, you’ll keep paying for messages that are never sent (marketers beware).
+Faking is hard to trace, and even when legitimate operators shut it down, illegal suppliers usually don’t report that back to you.
+This means that unless your recipients already expecting an SMS from you that they never get and complain to you about it, your supplier will keep charging you for messages that they never send (marketers beware).